bitcoin-dev-project/rust-for-bitcoiners/day1/day1.md

 Rust exposes everything to the user and expects the user to be explicit about what they want.
 Rust is very easy and convenient for experienced programmers because it prevents them from shooting themselves in the foot unlike Python (It's just a wrapper over C).
-Read this monstrosity to understand the context [https://instagram-engineering.com/dismissing-python-garbage-collection-at-instagram-4dca40b29172](instagram_disables_gc?).
+Read this monstrosity to understand the context [instagram disables gc?](https://instagram-engineering.com/dismissing-python-garbage-collection-at-instagram-4dca40b29172).
 It is very hard to run into such problems using Rust.
 The point is Rust is a nuisance if you want to build a toy or a solo small scoped projects.
 But it has very few competitors if you want to build highly secure, robust, performant, scalable,